3838438org/vncproxy/README.md

 # vncproxy
 Create/destroy vnc console for all virtual machines defined in vm service

-# Input Service
+# Input Services
-- vm: list of virtual machines
+- sails.config.vm.url: map with (server, url) to crud virtual machines

 # Output Services
 - sails.config.docker.containers: map with (name, container) pair of vm name and novnc container to connect the defined virtual machines